------USE IN SPECIFIC POPULATIONS------
+------USE IN SPECIFIC POPULATIONS------

-- Pregnancy: Can cause fetal and neonatal harm.
-Advise women of potential risk to the fetus.
+- Pregnancy: SSRI use, particularly later in pregnancy, may increase the risk for persistent pulmonary hypertension and symptoms of poor adaptation (respiratory distress, temperature instability, feeding difficulty, hypotonia, irritability) in the neonate.
 (5.4, 8.1) - Nursing Mothers: Discontinue drug or nursing taking into consideration importance of drug to mother.
 (8.3)